infochimps-sales/smart-maintenance-demo/README.md

-This is the Github repository for the master branch of the Smart Maintenance Demo for Hadoop, this demo uses python's scikit-learn machine-learning algorithm to perform predictive maintenance on 200 simulated motors.
-This non-parallelized code executes in 3.8 minutes on a hadoop-foyer node, a followup effort will get this running in parallel on the hadoop datanodes using Spark.
+This is the Github repository for the master branch of the Smart Maintenance Demo for Hadoop, this demo uses python's scikit-learn machine-learning algorithm to perform predictive maintenance on 200 simulated motors, with much (but not all) of the work being done in parallell across the Hadoop cluster's datanodes.

 ###To install: